Thursday, June 7th, 2018

 With these skill-dependent activities cortical maps are continuously remodeled throughout life and after injury by experiences and learning in response to activity and behavior from the stroke survivor.
 Stimulated through this task training, the brain has the ability to reorganize and form new connections between the intact neurons.
 The healthy surrounding tissue takes over some of the functions of the damaged area of the brain.

-Task-specific training with rehabilitation gloves and dynamic splits improve upper extremity function in individuals suffering from neurological injuries.
+Task-specific training with rehabilitation gloves and hand splints improve upper extremity function in individuals suffering from neurological injuries.
 Treatment options are limited for neurological clients who cannot effectively incorporate their hand for functional grasp and release activities.
-This is where dynamic splints can really help rehabilitation.
+This is where hand splints can really help rehabilitation.

 If the hand and arm muscles are no longer functional, it’s especially important to re-learn basic functions first, such as grasping and releasing objects.
 A stroke rehabilitation device like the SaeboFlex can make this process easier for some patients and possible for those who otherwise would have no function left.